The WaveBlocks Project

 symbolical calculations are unfeasible.

-Calculate the eigenvalues of the potential
+Calculate the eigenvalues

 .